Spinning and Weaving in Taos 2025: Color!

 The Workshop

 Spinning your own yarn for tapestry weaving means that you can control the structure and the color of the yarn in ways you’re unable to do with commercial yarns.
 The possibilities for spinning yarn to make images using tapestry are exciting and varied.
 This retreat offers you the expertise of two yarn lovers.
 Jillian Moreno is a master spinner, teacher, and author, editor at Ply Magazine, and orchestrator of the best Patreon on the planet!
-She teams up with master tapestry artist and author, Rebecca Mezoff to teach you how to make yarns for creating unique images in tapestry weaving.
+She teams up with master tapestry artist, teacher, and author, Rebecca Mezoff (second-best Patreon on the planet) to teach you how to make yarns for creating unique images in tapestry weaving.

 Experience required: